aptech/docs/docs/CR-loadd.rst

 ::

-    //Create a matrix
+    // Create a matrix
     x = rndn(10, 4);

-    //Save to a matrix file, 'x.fmt'
+    // Save to a matrix file, 'x.fmt' save x;
-    save x;

-    //Load all columns of 'x.fmt'
+    // Load all columns of 'x.fmt'
     x_2 = loadd("x.fmt");

 Load specified columns of a GAUSS matrix file, .fmt.